-- certified evidence of the nominee's Australian citizenship or permanent resident status - statements from the nominator and both supporters that independently address the assessment criteria, (nominator submission up to 1500 words and supporter submissions up to 1000 words each).
+certified evidence of the nominee's Australian citizenship or permanent resident status

+- supporters statement that independently address the assessment criteria. (up to 6000 characters each).
 A template is provided on business.gov.au when Stage 2 applications open - additional evidence and attachments to support Criterion 2 of the Assessment Criteria.
 Additional attachments for each application must be no more than three pages per nomination with no links added.
-Below are some examples of suitable evidence, these are suggestions and we do not expect all suggested material be provided: - o evidence of high quality learning outcomes in the form of:

-- principal's and peers' assessment or commentary - specific examples of initiative and innovative approaches - student and parent feedback. - objective measures of effectiveness and impact such as: - improved end of year assessment outcomes - improved student engagement or participation in class activities - encouragement and support for students' extra-curricular science, maths or technology activities - leadership among peers, across schools and/or among non-school partners in promoting high quality school science, maths or technology teaching and learning - increased enrolments in senior secondary science, maths or technology - evidence of influence in students' post-school study or employment choices. - a completed declaration form from the nominee stating, amongst other things, that they have not, and will not, take actions that bring the Prime Minister's Prizes for Science, the department or the Australian Government into disrepute.
+Below are some examples of suitable evidence, these are suggestions and we do not expect all suggested material be provided: - evidence of high quality learning outcomes in the form of: - principal's and peers' assessment or commentary - specific examples of initiative and innovative approaches - student and parent feedback. - objective measures of effectiveness and impact such as: - improved end of year assessment outcomes - improved student engagement or participation in class activities - encouragement and support for students' extra-curricular science, maths or technology activities - leadership among peers, across schools and/or among non-school partners in promoting high quality school science, maths or technology teaching and learning - increased enrolments in senior secondary science, maths or technology - evidence of influence in students' post-school study or employment choices.

+a completed declaration form from the nominee stating, amongst other things, that they have not, and will not, take actions that bring the Prime Minister's Prizes for Science, the department or the Australian Government into disrepute.
 A declaration form template is provided on business.gov.au when Stage 2 applications open.
-At section 8.2. further information is provided regarding obligations of the prize recipient.
+At section 8.3 further information is provided regarding obligations of the prize recipient.

-For documents requiring certification, refer to Section 11 of the Glossary_for a list of persons able to certify copies of original documents.
+For documents requiring certification, refer to Section 11 of the Glossary for a list of persons able to certify copies of original documents.

 6.4.
-Timing of grant opportunity
+Timing of grant opportunity processes

 You can only submit an application between the published opening and closing dates.
+We cannot accept late applications.